shohanjh09/architect-in-progress/Database/SQL/payment-system-db-design.md

 ```

 ### 2.2 Ledger Entries (append-only)
-Each row represents one side of an accounting movement.
+Each row is a single side of a transaction (debit or credit).
+All money movement is recorded here.
 ```sql
 CREATE TABLE ledger_entries (
   id BIGINT PRIMARY KEY AUTO_INCREMENT,